 Return of Title IV Financial Aid Policy

 If a student receiving Title IV funds ceases to be enrolled in a term, the federal government mandates that WGU must determine the amount of Title IV program assistance that the student earned as of the date enrollment ceased (withdrawal date).
-The Title IV programs that are covered by this law are: Federal Pell Grants, Iraq Afghanistan Service Grants, Academic Competitiveness Grants, National SMART grants, TEACH grants, Stafford Loans, and PLUS Loans.
+The Title IV programs that are covered by this law are: Federal Pell Grants, Iraq Afghanistan Service Grants, TEACH grants, Direct Student Loans, and PLUS Loans.
 When a student withdraws during a payment period or period of enrollment the amount of Title IV program assistance that the student has earned up to that point is determined by a specific formula.
-If the student received (or WGU or the student’s parent) less assistance than the amount the student earned, the student may be able to receive those additional funds.
+If the student was disbursed less assistance than the amount the student earned, the student may be able to receive those additional funds.
 If the student received more assistance than was earned, the excess funds must be returned by the school and/or the student.
 Ceasing enrollment in a term may result in the student owing aid funds to the university, the government, or both.

 Determining the Date Enrollment Ceased (Withdrawal Date)

 Withdrawal dates are determined in two ways, either through student-initiated withdrawal (official) or through WGU administrative withdrawal (unofficial).
 Student-initiated withdrawal occurs when the student notifies WGU of the intent to withdraw.
 Administrative withdrawal occurs when WGU determines that the student is no longer enrolled based on a variety of reasons such as a student's lack of academic activity, failure to establish enrollment verification at the beginning of a new term, or failure to pay tuition.